It’s that time of year again — time for my Blue Cottage Christmas home tour. Let me show you my little home all decorated for the holidays!

 We got our first snow here yesterday – you can see it on the trees through the window!

-I hope you enjoyed my Blue Cottage Christmas home tours.
+I hope you enjoyed my Christmas home tour.

-And here are past Blue Cottage Christmas home tours:
+Here are past Blue Cottage Christmas home tour posts: